bodo-ai/PyDough/documentation/usage.md

 PyDough collection representing the following logic:
   TPCH

 This node is a reference to the global context for the entire graph.
-An operation must be done onto this node (e.g. a CALC or accessing a collection) before it can be executed.
+An operation must be done onto this node (e.g. a CALCULATE or accessing a collection) before it can be executed.

 The collection does not have any terms that can be included in a result if it is executed.